Water, Sanitation and Hygiene (WASH)

-Effective Sanitation and hygiene are essential to children’s health
+Effective sanitation and hygiene are essential to children’s health

 Providing a community with access to clean water is the easiest way to prevent a whole host of illness and diseases.